ccassise/wowpkg/README.md

 ```

 ## Catalog / Adding addon
-Currently only addons from Github that have releases are supported.
+Currently only addons from GitHub that have releases are supported.

-The addon catalog can be found in the `catalog` folder and is currently quite small.
+The addon catalog can be found in the [catalog](catalog) directory and is currently quite small.
 If there is an addon you want that is not in the catalog please create an issue or follow the steps below to add it to your wowpkg installation.

-Assuming the installer and default location was used then the wowpkg installation is in:
-- `%APPDATA%\wowpkg` for Windows.
+Addons can be added to the installed wowpkg/catalog directory.

 Add the new addon to catalog by:
-1. Creating a <addon_name>.json file in `wowpkg/catalog/`.
+1. Creating a <addon_name>.ini file in `wowpkg/catalog/`.
 	- This name must be unique.
 2. Fill the contents of the file with the following json object.
 	- `"handler"` can be ignored for now.